The sound of the wind

 1-Air flow

-Noise caused by seal vibration
+Noise caused by vibration of seals

-Start of hesitation (diagram)
+Beginning of oscillations (diagram)

 Pos.Spare Part NoName

-1-vibrating seal
+1-Vibrating seal

-2-Penetration into the car
+2-Breaking into a car

 Resulting noise

-Noises in the cavities
+Noises in cavities

-Wind noise with sunroof open
+Wind noise when sunroof is open

 Problem: